 Drive the Ring Road

 There’s really no better way to experience Iceland than renting a car and driving the Ring Road.
 This is one of the world’s great road trips and follows Route 1 all the way around the island.
-As we planned our itinerary, we allowed a full week to explore the island and stop off in the small villages and hike in the remote countryside.
+The Ring Road is 828 miles of adventure to see see all of the top sights in Iceland.

 Experience the Golden Circle

 The top Iceland attraction is the famous Golden Circle, where examples of the best of the island can be found in one place.
 The Golden Circle is one day drive (or tour) that takes in a sample of everything that is great about Iceland: waterfalls, geyers, lakes, volcano calderas, and even hot springs.
 If you don’t know what to see in Iceland or don’t have the time to drive the Ring Road, start here on the Golden Circle.

 Here, you’ll visit the Þingvellir National Park, a UNESCO World Heritage Site where the Icelandic people gathered and governed their nation. Þingvellir also sits atop the Mid-Atlantic Ridge, where the North American and Eurasian tectonic plates intersect, and we could actually hike between the two plates.
 You can also snorkel or scuba dive between the tectonic plates here.

 Other amazing Iceland sights on the Golden Circle are the geyser (Geysir), the spectacular waterfall Gullfoss, and the volcano caldera of Kerid.

 Reykjavik, Iceland’s capital, is the world’s northern most capital city.
 Reykjavik is small both in terms of geographic size and population, which makes it a great city to explore.
 Visitors can walk across the entire downtown area in about 20 minutes.